Headaches – A Functional Medicine Approach Can Help

 High levels of Epinephrine in the body have been linked to migraine headaches.

-If you are experiencing a high-stress level in your life and suffer from persistent headaches, try introducing some mindfulness practices, such as meditation.
+If you are experiencing a high-stress level and suffer from persistent headaches, try introducing some mindfulness practices, such as meditation.

 Try taking an L-Theanine supplement of 200mg twice daily away from food or drinking Organic Green Tea (which is high in L-Theanine).

-L-Theanine is an amino acid which has been shown to lower cortisol levels in the body.
+L-Theanine is an amino acid shown to lower cortisol levels in the body.

 Consuming high amounts of caffeine beverages, such as coffee, is a typical cause of headaches.

-Caffeine, as I explained above, is a diuretic which can cause dehydration.
+As I explained above, caffeine is a diuretic that can cause dehydration.

-Coffee is often high in mould, which is another potential trigger for headaches.
+Coffee is often high in mould, another potential trigger for headaches.

 Histamine is a chemical released when our bodies are exposed to allergens.
 One of the symptoms of high histamine in the body is frequent headaches.